6Ministers/flectra-2.0dev-docker-compose/README.md

  restart: always             # run as a service
 ```

 - To increase maximum number of files watching from 8192 (default) to **524288**.
-In order to avoid error when we run multiple Odoo instances.
+In order to avoid error when we run multiple Flectra instances.
 This is an *optional step*.
 These commands are for Ubuntu user:

 ```
 $ if grep -qF "fs.inotify.max_user_watches" /etc/sysctl.conf; then echo $(grep -F "fs.inotify.max_user_watches" /etc/sysctl.conf); else echo "fs.inotify.max_user_watches = 524288" | sudo tee -a /etc/sysctl.conf; fi